 This alternative was found to still be viable.
-A System Interchange Modification Report (SIMR) was approved for the base concept.
+Additional information is documented in the Systems Interchange Justification Report (SIJR).

 1.3.2.8 Sample Road Interchange Modifications

 Alternative 1 proposed the relocation of the existing SB loop ramps and removal of the ramps bridge.
 It introduces new diamond type SB ramps to/from Sample Rd as well as grade separated Tradewinds Park Access Rd under Sample Rd.
 It realigns Sample Rd and replaces the bridge over Turnpike's mainline to accommodate the proposed mainline widening.